AP Top 25 Takeaways: Franklin, Penn State still chasing elite; Big 12 race takes twist; UVA's upset

 “We were fortunate to win the game,” OU coach Brent Venables said.

-Not to be outdone in the Big 12, No. 8 Texas escaped Houston with the help of a third down spot that went the Longhorns way late in the game.
+Not to be outdone in the Big 12, No. 8 Texas slipped past Houston with the help of a third down spot that went the Longhorns way late in the game.

 If anybody thought the Big 12 officials were going to be out to get the SEC-bound Sooners and Longhorns, that third-down call that left Houston short of a pivotal first down disproved the conspiracy theory.